-German-American Festival (September 7 - 9, 2012): Hosted by the United German-American Societies of Greater Chicago, this annual German-inspired festival takes place in Chicago's Lincoln Square Neighborhood (4000 N. Lincoln Avenue at Western and Leland Avenues) and features the Von Streuben German Day Parade at 2 p.m. on Saturday, September 8, which starts at 4000 N Lincoln Avenue to Wilson Avenue, continue north on Western Avenue and end in the Festival area, as well as German beer and foods.
+German-American Festival (September 6 - 8, 2013): Hosted by the United German-American Societies of Greater Chicago, this annual German-inspired festival takes place in Chicago's Lincoln Square Neighborhood (4000 N. Lincoln Avenue at Western and Leland Avenues) and features the Von Streuben German Day Parade, as well as German beer and foods.
 The Von Streuben German Day Parade celebrates Baron Friedrich von Steuben, who came to the U.S. as a volunteer offering his services to General George Washington.
 It is said that General von Steuben converted the revolutionary army into a disciplined fighting force, instilling in them much needed inspiration, confidence and competence.
 The parade includes hundreds of participants who march, dance, play music or ride the many beautiful floats on Lincoln Avenue.

-The Berghoff Oktoberfest (September 12 - 14, 2012): The 27th annual Berghoff Oktoberfest, held at the John C. Kluczynski Federal Plaza at Adams and Dearborn Streets, features Bavarian-style classic German food, beer, live entertainment.
-The outside portion will offer daily lunch-time, traditional German performances by Johnny Wagner Band and will feature nightly shows by some of Chicago's favorite bands, including Wedding Banned, Maggie Speaks, and Modern Day Romeos.
-Last year's event had what was reported to be a 45 FOOT BRAT.
+The Berghoff Oktoberfest (September 11 - 13, 2013): The 28th annual Berghoff Oktoberfest, held at the John C. Kluczynski Federal Plaza at Adams and Dearborn Streets, features Bavarian-style classic German food, beer, live entertainment.
+The outside portion will offer daily lunch-time, traditional German performances and nightly shows.
+Don't forget about the tapping of the keg.
+The traditional tapping of the keg party at Chicago's Berghoff Restaurant (17 W. Adams) will be from 6 to 10 p.m. on September 5.
+The actual tapping ceremony will take place at 7:30 p.m.
+Tip: Wear an Oktoberfest costume on tapping night for a chance to win Berghoff's "Germaniac" costume contest.
+Also, you can celebrate Oktoberfest at the Berghoff restaurant on September 15 (all day) and 16 (11 a.m. to 9 p.m.) with $1.15 "Throwback Steins."
+(As a side note: 2011 event had what was reported to be a 45 FOOT BRAT.
 Not sure if this year's event will also have the special brat.
-This year's festival will have Herman the German - the festival's official mascot that will be hitting the streets all over Chicago.
-Sometimes he'll be handing out coupons or flyers, other times it will be free mini-brats.
-"Spot" him for a chance to win prizes including a VIP party for five friends at the festival, gift certificates, and more.
-And to honor Oktoberfest’s origin as a celebration for Prince Ludwig’s marriage to Princess Therese of Bavaria in 1810, the Berghoff is calling all engaged couples and asking them to explain why they deserve to be crowned as the festival's prince and princess.
+And at last year's festival, to honor Oktoberfest’s origin as a celebration for Prince Ludwig’s marriage to Princess Therese of Bavaria in 1810, the Berghoff called all engaged couples and asking them to explain why they deserve to be crowned as the festival's prince and princess.)

-Oktoberfest Chicago (September 28-30, 2012): St. Alphonsus's Oktoberfest rounds out Chicago's outdoor festival season with bratwurst, beer, and music.
-This annual Oktoberfest takes place at Lincoln and Southport Avenues and benefits the St. Alphonsus church, which is one of the oldest in Chicago. $5 admission.
-Bands will include Sixteen Candles, Polkaholics, School of Rock, and more.
-This fesstival also includes a Kinderfest on the 30th that includes kid-centric activities like crafts and a bouncy house, polka dance lessons, authentic German food, and more.
-You can also experience this Oktoberfest like a true Bavarian by becoming a Brewmaster.
-This exclusive Brewmaster package includes, for $100, a commemorative 2012 Oktoberfest stoneware stein (a full liter) for toasting German drinking songs; stein refills; four weekend passes to the festival; two complimentary brats; and more.
+Oktoberfest Chicago (September 27-29, 2013): St. Alphonsus's Oktoberfest rounds out Chicago's outdoor festival season with bratwurst, beer and music.
+This annual Oktoberfest takes place at Lincoln and Southport Avenues and benefits the St. Alphonsus church, which is one of the oldest in Chicago.
+New this year is a Craft Beer Night on that Friday, September 27, from 6 - 9 p.m.
+Per the festival's website: "Enjoy 20 tastings from craft breweries around the country.
+You'll get a commemorative glass, a pretzel necklace and lots of good beer to try."
+Tickets for the Craft Beer Night are $30.
+General admission to the festival is $5.
+Bands throughout the weekend will include Sixteen Candles, Polkaholics, School of Rock and more.
+This fesstival also includes a Kinderfest on that Sunday, September 29, from 11 a.m. - 2 p.m., which includes kid-centric activities like crafts and a bouncy house, obstacle course, polka dance lessons and a performance by Radio Disney at noon.
+You can also experience Oktoberfest Chicago like a true Bavarian by becoming a Brewmaster.
+The Brewmaster package includes, for $100, a commemorative 2013 Oktoberfest stoneware stein (a full liter) for toasting German drinking songs; stein refills; four weekend passes to the festival; discounted admission to the new Craft Beer Night on Friday ($20); $30 in Brewer Bucks; and more.
 (Planning a visit to Munich, Germany for the world's largest Oktoberfest?
-Check out our Oktoberfest Munich 2012 Guide, as well our Tips on Planning Your Oktoberfest Munich trip.)
+Check out our Oktoberfest Munich 2013 Guide, as well our Tips on Planning Your Oktoberfest Munich trip.)

 Looking for more fun things to do this September?
-Check out events this September in one of Chicago's "sister cities," Milwaukee.
-You can also enjoy some time outside, especially since September is one of Chicago's best "weather" months, with a Chicago walking tour or be a "visitor" in your own city and check the Art Institute of Chicago.
+Visit the Shedd Aquarium for free.
+You can also enjoy some time outside, especially since September is one of Chicago's most favorable "weather" months, with a Chicago walking tour or be a "visitor" in your own city and check the Art Institute of Chicago.